Micky Moody: 2000s

-In 2000, Micky wrote and produced library music prior to the release of his first official solo album, I Eat Them For Breakfast.
+In 2000, Moody wrote and produced library music prior to the release of his first official solo album, I Eat Them For Breakfast.
 Continuing to perform with Company of Snakes and take on occasional session work, Moody joined his former Juicy Lucy bandmate Paul Williams to arrange and record a selection of acoustic classic Chicago blues tracks for the album Smokestacks, Broomdusters and Hoochie Coochie Men.
 He also played occasional duo gigs with bluesman Papa George.
 'Snake' metamorphosed into M3 Classic Whitesnake and also released a live CD (featuring former Black Sabbath singer Tony Martin) and a live DVD with the former The Company Of Snakes singer Stefan Berggren back, and with the special guest appearance from former Ritchie Blackmore and Yngwie Malmsteen frontman Doogie White.
-The DVD also featured sessionman Jimmy Copley (who worked with bands such as Go West and Tears for Fears) on drums and Mark Stanway from Magnum on the keyboards.
+The DVD also featured sessionman Jimmy Copley (who worked with bands such as Go West and Tears for Fears) on drums and Mark Stanway from Magnum on keyboards.

 Around this time Moody played on Nah Aufnahme by German musician Westernhagen, which eventually appeared in the national charts.
 2006 saw the release of Moody's self-produced solo album Don't Blame Me, released at the same time as his memoirs Playing with Trumpets – A Rock 'n' Roll Apprenticeship.
 M3 broke up later that year, after which Moody performed more shows with Roger Chapman plus selected dates with a line-up of the Micky Moody Band that featured his eldest son Micky Moody Jr. on drums.
-In 2008 he toured Japan as special guest of Jimmy Copley and Japanese guitar legend Char.
-Also featured was ex-Herbie Hancock bassist Paul Jackson and keyboard wizard Yoshinobu Kojima.
+In 2008, he toured Japan as special guest of Jimmy Copley and Japanese guitarist Char.
+Also featured was ex-Herbie Hancock bassist Paul Jackson and keyboard player Yoshinobu Kojima.
 The shows were recorded and released on DVD as Jimmy Copley & Char: Special Session.
-To celebrate his love of instrumental music, Micky wrote and produced the albums Acoustic Journeyman (2007) and Electric Journeyman (2009).
+To celebrate his love of instrumental music, Moody wrote and produced the albums Acoustic Journeyman (2007) and Electric Journeyman (2009).